 Common name in Malayalam: Uppudali/Upputheli

-Asystasia is about 50 cm tall with purple flowers occurring in a line at the terminal.
+This Asystasia plant can be about 50 cm tall with purple flowers occurring in a line at the terminal.

 The flower has five petals or lobes with the lower lobe bigger with a dark purple shade.
 Flowering usually starts from the month of September and lasts till around November.